An $\Omega$-Result for the Counting of Geodesic Segments in the Hyperbolic Plane: Introduction

-where the implied constant depends on $z,w$ and the group $\Gamma$.
-Here, the main term corresponds to the contribution of the small eigenvalues of $\Delta$ over $L^2\left(\Gamma \backslash \mathbb{H} \right)$ (i.e. $\lambda_j <1/4$), while the error term corresponds to the contribution of the large eigenvalues (i.e. $\lambda_j \geq 1/4$).
 It is conjectured that, for any $\epsilon>0$, No improvement of the exponent $2/3$ has been achieved so far for any group $\Gamma$ and for any points $z,w$.
-However, it is known that, if $1/4$ is not an eigenvalue, then implying that equation (\ref{conj1}) is the best bound we can hope for.
-This is due to a result of Philips--Rudnick \cite{rudnick}.
-They define i.e., the error term without the contribution of $\lambda_j=1/4$.
-Here, $h$ is the Selberg/Harish\hyp{}Chandra transform of the indicator function of $[0,(X-2)/4]$.
-They prove the following result. \begin{theorem}[{\cite[Theorem 1.2]{rudnick}}] If $\Gamma$ cocompact, then, for any $\delta>0$, we have
+However, it is known that, if $\Gamma$ is cocompact and $1/4$ is not an eigenvalue, then $E(X,z,z)\neq O(X^{1/2}).$ This is due to a result of Philips--Rudnick \cite{rudnick}.
+They define $e(X,z,w)$ to be the error term without the contribution of $\lambda_j=1/4$, and prove the following result. \begin{theorem}[{\cite[Theorem 1.2]{rudnick}}] If $\Gamma$ cocompact, then, for any $\delta>0$, we have